*Redis Quick Start

 Note that a Redis exposed to the internet without any security is very simple to exploit, so make sure you understand the above and apply at least a firewalling layer.
 After the firewalling is in place, try to connect with

 redis-cli from an external host in order to prove yourself the instance is actually not reachable.

 Of course using Redis just from the command line interface is not enough as the goal is to use it from your application.
 In order to do so you need to download and install a Redis client library for your programming language.
 You'll find a full list of clients for different languages in this page.

 For instance if you happen to use the Ruby programming language our best advice is to use the Redis-rb client.
-You can install it using the command gem install redis (also make sure to install the SystemTimer gem as well).
+You can install it using the command gem install redis.

 These instructions are Ruby specific but actually many library clients for popular languages look quite similar: you create a Redis object and execute commands calling methods.
 A short interactive example using Ruby: